apache/flink-statefun/statefun-docs/docs/getting_started/walkthrough.rst

     }

-Under the hood, messages are processed using :ref:`stateful functions <statefun>`, by definition any class that implements the ``StatefulFunction`` interface.
+Under the hood, messages are processed using :ref:`stateful functions <java>`, by definition any class that implements the ``StatefulFunction`` interface.

 .. code-block:: java